Taipei Futai Street Mansion

-Architecture

-The mansion architectural style was deeply influenced by the European baroque classical fashion at the time.
+The building was constructed in 1910 the early years of the Japanese rule.
+It was the head office of Takaishi Gumi (高石組), a construction company founded in 1901.
+The mansion's architectural style was deeply influenced by the European baroque classical fashion at the time.
 The first floor arcades and columns was constructed by the kizingan stone (唭哩岸石), and the second floor has the most obvious external characteristics of the steep angular mansard roof with dormers.

-Transportation

 The mansion is accessible by Taipei Metro.
 From Taipei Main Station, leave by Exit Z10 of the Station Front Metro Mall, or take Exit 6 from the Ximen Metro Mall at Ximen Station and walk 15 minutes to Yanping South Road.

-Opening time

 Taipei Futai Street Mansion is open to the public from Monday to Saturday 10:00 ~18:00 (Closed Sundays).
 Admission fee generally is free except special exhibition.